Voting on Election Day

 Please bring photo ID with you to your polling station (passport/driving licence) as this will be the quickest way to check you in and receive your ballot papers.

-If you don’t have a passport or driving licence, please take an alternative form of ID (this could include a work ID, phone that allows you to login to Yoti/Jersey Me, utility bill, etc.).
+If you don’t have a passport or driving licence, please take an alternative form of ID (this could include a work ID, phone that allows you to login to Yoti/Jersey Me, utility bill dated within the last 3 months, etc.).

 If you arrive without any ID, the Electoral Administrator will seek to verify your identity using their parish records, however, please note, this may take a little longer.